ubaldo-peralta-sanchez/martingale/README.md

-# martingale
+# technical-analysis
-Martingale with selenium
+technical-analysis with selenium.